fahd209/E-commerce/README.md

 ### Home screen
 ![home screen](images/homeScreen.png)

 In the home screen, if the user is logged the user will be able to add product to cart and view the cart.
 The user is also allowed to search for product by price range, color and category.
-If the user doesn't change miniprice and maximum price they will be set to default as (MinPrice: 0, maxPrice: 1500).
+If the user doesn't change the minimum price and maximum price they will be set to default as (MinPrice: 0, maxPrice: 1500).
 Code for the filter is down below:

 ```java
  // filtering products with category, minPrice, maxPrice, and color